chtny/plugin-category-cloud/README.md

 # plugin-category-cloud
 Adds a category cloud on your micro.blog's /categories/ page.

+Font size ranges from 17px to 25px.
+Font weight ranges from 400 to 700.

 ## Style with custom.css
 The following css selectors can be modified according to your own needs:
 ```